 Financial assets are classified as measured at amortized cost when they are held in a business model the objective of which is to collect contractual cash flows and the contractual cash flows represent solely payments of principal and interest.
-Such assets are carried at amortised cost using the effective interest method if the time value of money is significant.
-Gains and losses are recognized in the profit and loss account when the loans and receivables are derecognized or impaired and when interest is recognized using the effective interest method.
-This category of financial assets includes trade and other receivables.
+Such assets are carried at amortized cost using the effective interest method if the time value of money is significant.
+Gains and losses are recognized in profit or loss when the assets are derecognized or impaired and when interest income is recognized using the effective interest method.
+This category of financial assets includes other receivables.